vegaprotocol/documentation/docs/concepts/new-to-vega.md

 * [Propose a market or asset](https://docs.fairground.vega.xyz/docs/trading-questions/#governance): Read documentation about proposals on the Fairground docs.
 * [Share your proposal on Discord](https://vega.xyz/discord): If you propose a market, let everyone know on Discord so that people can vote on it.

+## How can I contribute to Vega?

+* [Bugs and feature requests](https://vega-testnet.nolt.io): Raise any bugs you find, or feature requests you have, on the Vega Nolt board.
+* [Developer bounties](https://github.com/vegaprotocol/bounties/): See available bounties on the bounties repo.
+* [Documentation translation](https://github.com/vegaprotocol/documentation/issues): Raise an issue on the documentation repo to express your interest in translating Vega documentation.